wagov/wasocshared/docs/guidelines/e8-assessment.md

 - where the security assessment report will be developed (e.g. on an assessor’s device or on an alternative device)
 - approach to stakeholder engagement and consultation (including key points of contact)
 - whether any managed service providers or other outsourced providers manage any aspects of the system (including appropriate points of contact)
 - access to any relevant prior security assessment reports for the system
 - appropriate use, retention and marketing of the security assessment report by both parties.

 Assessors may also develop an assessment test plan and share it with the system owner.
-Example assessment test plans are included as Annex A through Annex C.

-Note, test cases listed within the example assessment test plans included as Annex A through Annex C should not be treated as mandatory assessment requirements.
-Rather, assessors should apply their own judgement and experience in the development of their own assessment test plans.

 ## Stage 2: Determination of assessment scope and approach